EwelinaKopacz/Kanban-Board-Project-React/README.md

 ```

-Informations about default tasks (loaded when localStorage is empty) and columns are storage in json file, so it is easy to manage it, change the value like task limit in column or name of the column.
-Every changed is state is saving/updating in localStorage.
+Informations about default tasks (loaded when localStorage is empty) and columns are storaged in json file, so it is easy to manage it, such as change the value for example task limit in column or name of the column.

 ```
 columns.json